Unicon/shib-cas-authn3/README.md

 * Make sure that IDP is deployed and war is exploded as `$CATALINA_HOME/webapps/idp`
 * Add the IDP External Authn Callback Servlet entry in `$CATALINA_HOME/webapps/idp/WEB-INF/web.xml`

+The servlet needs to be configured with either the init-param: casCallbackServletPropertiesFile (indicating the path and filename of an external properties file containing the name value parameters needed)

+OR

 Example `web.xml`:

 ```xml